Suspendido/CovaPvP-shit/README.md

-Shitty owners
-Shitty code
-Skidders
-Doesn't even know how to code without chatgpt
+Shitty owners, shitty code, skidders, doesn't even know how to code without chatgpt.
 Haven't paid me for my work so here you go free for everyone!